Nested Sampling Methods: Likelihood-restricted prior sampling (LRPS)

 \subsubsection{Sampling by direction}

-\citet{Betancourt2011} derived Constrained Hamiltonian Monte Carlo (CHMC), the straight-forward application of Hamiltonian Monte Carlo to likelihood constrained prior sampling.
-For simplicity, we describe its behaviour in a suitable parametrization where the prior is flat.
-CHMC makes straight steps of length $\xi$ in a chosen direction until the step violates the constraint.
-There, it reflects off the boundary, i.e. the momentum reverses normal to likelihood (constraint) gradient, and continues.
-This technique thus requires a step size and a computable gradient.
+\citet{Betancourt2011} derived Constrained Hamiltonian Monte Carlo (CHMC), the straightforward application of Hamiltonian Monte Carlo to likelihood constrained prior sampling.
+For simplicity, we describe its behaviour in a suitable parametrisation where the prior is flat.
+Then CHMC makes straight steps of length $\xi$ in a chosen direction until the step violates the constraint.
+There, it reflects off the boundary, i.e. the momentum vector reverses normal to likelihood (constraint) gradient, and continues.
+This technique thus requires a step size and a computable likelihood gradient.
 Galilean Monte Carlo \citep[GMC;][]{Skilling2012} adds a reverse step to CHMC upon rejection of the reflection, so that the chain succeeds more often.
 This technique is related to reflections discussed in \citet{neal2003}.
 Demonic Nested Sampling \citep{Habeck2015demonic} softens the likelihood contours by storing excess likelihood (energy) in a demon.
 This means that a MCMC procedure then tends to turn away from the border without requiring the use of gradients.
-When gradients are available, Demonic Nested Sampling can store the CHMC velocity vector, and solve a combined momentum-position space. \citet{Baldock2017} presents a very similar idea, and compares GMC with a CHMC version that stores the momentum of each live point, finding them to outperform simpler random walk MCMC algorithms \citep[see also][]{nielsen2013nested}.
+When gradients are available, Demonic Nested Sampling can store the CHMC velocity vector, and solve a combined momentum-position space. \citet{Baldock2017} also presents a HMC-based nested sampling extension, and compares GMC with a CHMC version that stores the momentum of each live point, finding them to outperform simpler random walk MCMC algorithms \citep[see also][]{nielsen2013nested}.

-Another procedure is the sampling on a randomly oriented line \citep{neal2003}.
-Uniform sampling is achieved by choosing distant bounds, sampling uniformly between them and shrinking the bound towards that side for every reject until a sample is accepted.
-The line direction and how to sample from it can be chosen in multiple ways:

-1) Choose a random parameter space axes and sampling uniformly on the line.
-Such a walk is illustrated with green lines in the right panel of Figure~\ref{fig:LRPSillustration}.
-The NS literature often refers to this technique simply as slice sampling and papers often remain vague which exact variant is implemented.
-Slice sampling \citep{neal2003} originally uses an auxiliary variable for the height of the distribution, which is unnecessary in the application of nested sampling, as the oracle is binary (inside the likelihood restriction or not).
-For example, PolyChord uses component-wise proposals \citep{Handley2015}, after an affine transform whitening using the local covariance matrix.
+Another procedure is the sampling from an existing point along a line.
+Here, three families of such algorithms are presented, all of which are available in \emph{UltraNest}: